moagggi/hcktbrfst19/README.md

-# hcktbrfst21
+# hcktbrfst22

-This is my hcktbrfst21 reprository, updated from the 2k19 version.
+This is my hcktbrfst21 reprository, updated for the 2k22 version.

-For the commitments for the hcktbrfst 2k21.
+For the commitments for the hcktbrfst 2k22.

 Feel free to make any changes to this open source repo under a soon to be announced license.